Herbert Macpherson

-Lieutenant-General Sir Herbert Taylor Macpherson (22 January 1827 – 20 October 1886) was a Scottish recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Lieutenant-General Sir Herbert Taylor Macpherson (22 January 1827 – 20 October 1886) was a British Army and Indian Army officer and a Scottish recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Early life

 Macpherson, was born at Ardersier, near Fort George in Scotland, the son of an officer in the 78th Highlanders.
 In 1845 he was commissioned ensign in his father's former regiment.
 Travelling with the regiment to India, he served in the Persian campaign of 1857 and in the Indian Mutiny the following year.

 Victoria Cross

 He was 30 years old, and a lieutenant in the 78th Highlanders (later The Seaforth Highlanders) British Army, during the Indian Mutiny when the following deed took place on 25 September 1857 at siege of Lucknow for which he was awarded the VC:

 For distinguished conduct at Lucknow, on the 25th September, 1857, in setting an example of heroic gallantry to the men of the regiment, at the period of the action, in which they captured two brass nine-pounders at the point of the bayonet.